Local description of S-matrix in quantum field theory in curved spacetime using Riemann-normal coordinate: Extension of LSZ reduction theorem in curved spacetime

-If $\{f,g\}$ belongs to a set of solutions of eqn.
-(3.3), it can be shown that this inner product is time independent \cite{book:226340}.
-Therefore, using Gram-Schmidt orthogonalization procedure we can get a set of solutions of eqn.
-(3.3) such that
+where the subscript $\Sigma$ denotes a spacelike or $t=\text{const}$ hypersurface.
+If $\{f,g\}$ belongs to a set of solutions of eqn. (\ref{eqn.1}), it can be shown that this inner product is time-independent \cite{book:226340}.
+Therefore, using the Gram-Schmidt orthogonalization procedure, a set of solutions of eqn. (\ref{eqn.1}) can be constructed such that